chesslab/chess-server/docs/rematch.md

 # /rematch

-Offers a rematch.

-## `action`

-The action to take as per these options.
+Offers a rematch as per these actions.

 - `propose`
 - `decline`